Apalachee in Morgan County, Georgia — The American South (South Atlantic)

 Though no longer incorporated, because of the Individuals who took pride in this community, Apalachee is recognized as a significant part of our county history.

 Erected 2008 by Morgan County.

 Location.
 33° 41.374′ N, 83° 26.144′ W. Marker is in Apalachee, Georgia, in Morgan County.
 Marker is on Lower Apalachee Road 0 miles east of Shockley Road, on the right when traveling east.
+Marker is located in front of the restored old school building.
 Touch for map.
-Marker is located in front of the restored old school building.
 Marker is in this post office area: Madison GA 30650, United States of America.
+Touch for directions.